Greg Segal

 Gregory Lyons Segal (born June 13, 1984) is an American entrepreneur.
+He is best known for co-founded the non-profit Organize to address the US organ donation shortage after his father waited five years for a heart transplant.

 Career

 Segal began his career at Rethink Education, an education technology venture capital firm.
 In 2013 he co-founded the non-profit Organize to address the US organ donation shortage after his father waited five years for a heart transplant.